vercel/next.js/examples/cms-drupal/README.md

 ## Setup Drupal

-See the get started [here](https://next-drupal.org/guides/decoupled-drupal-nextjs).
+See the Get Started guide [here](https://next-drupal.org/guides/decoupled-drupal-nextjs).

 #### Deploy from Our Template